Locations & Contact Info

 Contacting the Court by Mail

-The mailing address for all courthouses, with the exception of Palo Alto, South County and Sunnyvale, is 191 N. First Street, San Jose, CA 95113.
-For the three courthouses mentioned above, use the street addresses shown on the Courthouse page.
+The mailing address for all courthouses is 191 N. First Street, San Jose, CA 95113.

 Contacting the Court by Email